 Is Laravel good for SaaS MVP Development?

-For SaaS MVP development, Laravel is an excellent choice because it offers built-in features like authentication, billing integrations, and database management that speed up the development process.
+For SaaS MVP development, Laravel is an excellent choice because it offers built-in features such as authentication, billing integrations, and database management, which accelerate development.
 Its clean architecture and rich ecosystem allow startups to launch quickly while keeping costs low.

 1. Strong Community Support